9 expert-approved ways to prevent overheating in homes as summers get hotter in the UK

 7. Design in adequate ventilation

 "Visit the Mediterranean and you can’t fail to notice the use of shutters on windows.
-Shutters here serve a dual purpose: they keep the sun out of the house, but they also allow cross ventilation, using a concept known as night-time purging," says Mark Brinkley, a self build expert.
+Shutters here serve a dual purpose: they keep the sun out of the house, but they also allow cross ventilation, using a concept known as night-time purging," says Mark Brinkley, a self-build expert.

 "This is where the windows are left open all night while the shutters are closed, but open vented which allows a throughput of air across the house, removing much of the heat stored within the walls.

 "All too often ventilation is overlooked, particularly in new developer homes.
-Designing in proper cross ventilation and adequate means of purging hot air (rooflights can be particularly effective here) when outdoor temperatures drop at night and in the early morning can help to cool down homes in the summer — and is now a requirement in new homes under Part O of the Building Regs," says Claire Lloyd, editor of Homebuilding & Renovating.
+Designing in proper cross ventilation and adequate means of purging hot air (rooflights can be particularly effective here) when outdoor temperatures drop at night and in the early morning can help to cool down homes in the summer – and is now a requirement in new homes under Part O of the Building Regs," says Claire Lloyd, brand development editor of Homebuilding & Renovating.

-It's not cheap solution, but a good idea if you're considering the inclusion of large areas of southerly or westerly-facing glazing.
+Different types of glass can help block out the sun – more specifically solar-control glass.
+It's not a cheap solution, but a good idea if you're considering the inclusion of large areas of glazing.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.